 Conversational AI Use Cases

-Conversational AI, such as chatbots and virtual assistants, has become a cornerstone in customer service and user interaction.
-These tools employ large language models (LLMs) and natural language processing (NLP) to simulate human-like conversations.
+Chatbots and virtual assistants represent the form of conversational AI that has become an essential element of customer support and interaction.
+These are tools that use the large language models (LLMs) and natural language processing (NLP) to mimic human-like conversations.
 Key benefits include:

 Intelligent Document Processing

-Generative techniques are transforming document processing by automating data extraction and analysis.
+Generative methods are changing document processing through the process of automating data extractions and analysis.
 This includes:

-• Content Summarization: Summarizes reports or articles, saving time for users who need quick insights.
+- Content Summarizing: Summarizes reports or articles, saves time of users who require brief knowledge.

 Intelligent Automation in Finance and Accounting